philetus/geosolver/README.txt

 This distribution consists of:
     - a geometric constraints solver (geosolver)
     - a simple test module (solvertest)
-    - a graphical geometric constraint solving workbench (solvergui)
+    - a graphical geometric constraint solving workbench (workbench)
     - a python wrapper for qhull (Delny)

 Delny is included in this distribution, but not created or maintained